 Media objects have capabilities which imported files do not have.
-For example, media objects can be tracked or can be used as SAP Companion or SAP Companion for desktop content.
+For example, media objects can be tracked or can be used as SAP Companion content.
 These object types can also be relevant for publications when the export takes all dependent resources and objects including assets not directly used.
 For example, you have a group with 10 images and you have referenced 2 of them.
-In this case the whole group will be taken into publication.
+In this case, the whole group will be published.
 This happens because files are stored in a group, as opposed to media objects which are independent objects.